-- Measuring and protecting water quality including the identification and monitoring of aquatic weed growth with TLAC & Ferrum College
+- Measuring and protecting water quality, including the identification and monitoring of aquatic weed growth in cooperation with TLAC (Tri-County Lake Administrative Commission) & Ferrum College

 - Working in cooperation with local politicians and the Roanoke River Basin Advisory Committee to prevent interstate transfer of water to Kerr Lake regional water system

 - Monitoring and participating in the political process of surrounding counties

 - Working in cooperation with the Federal Energy Regulatory Commission to address Shoreline Management Program issues, including dredging, shoreline restrictions, docks, and the policies and procedures regulating each

 - Co-sponsoring “Take Pride in SML” annual clean up days in

 cooperation with the Chamber of Commerce & TLAC

 - Monitoring and participating in the development of programs for the relicensing of AEP by the Federal Energy Regulatory Commission to manage the lake and continue operation of energy generation

 - Partnering with area businesses that support our mission and